aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-processing-aspose-imaging-java/_index.md

 ## Implementation Guide

-This section is divided into two main features: loading images with progress monitoring and saving images with compression options and progress tracking.
+This section is divided into two main features: **loading images with progress monitoring** and **saving images with compression options and progress tracking**.

-### Loading an Image with Progress Event Handler
+### How to Track Progress When Loading an Image

 #### Overview
 When you load an image, it's beneficial to monitor the progress for better resource management and user feedback.
 Aspose.Imaging allows you to set a custom event handler that will notify you of the loading progress.